Acuzle/acutils/README.md

 pip install cupy cucim
 ```

-Make you CUDA install usable from cupy:
+Make your CUDA install locatable from cupy:
 ```bash
 export LD_LIBRARY_PATH=/path/to/cudnn/lib:$LD_LIBRARY_PATH
 ```

-Choose at least one device (if multiple, we take the first):
+Choose at least one device (if multiple, the first is taken):
 ```bash
 export CUDA_VISIBLE_DEVICES=0
 ```